 Of all Polari’s offerings, bold is one of the richest, most fascinating terms and it’s very indicative of the culture.
 We could say that to live boldly is to be unashamed of who you are, and in this way, the modern LGBT use of “pride” is similar.
 Yet, bold is inherently linked to Polari culture’s celebration of flamboyance, joy, fashion and performativity — and to living openly and authentically in the face of oppression.
 While it’s sad that the modern LGBT community no longer uses this specific term, we can still see this attitude in the queer scene today.

-If Polari proves nothing else, it’s that we need language to define and create ourselves, to give us a space in which to exist, terms to identify with, and a code with which to find others like us.
-Polari was the building blocks of a community.
+If Polari proves nothing else, it’s that we need language to define and create ourselves, to give us a space in which to exist, terms to identify with and a code with which to find others like us.
+Polari gave us the building blocks of a community.
 Queer London puts it very well: “By mapping the cultural organization of queer urban life, this vocabulary allowed queans to talk about a world that was their own.”
 They gave themselves identity and created culture through their language — and their culture created the language right back.

 * Although the term “drag” (meaning men dressing in women’s clothing) dates back to 1800s theatre terminology, by combining it with the word “queen” or “quean” (which was a self-identifier for gay men in London in the mid 1800s-mid 1900s), Polari speakers created the current meaning of the term “drag queen”: Queer men/people who dress in women’s clothing for entertainment.